 Alcona is another area of Northeast Michigan named by Henry Schoolcraft.
 Just like Alpena, he combined several different language syllables together to form Alcona.
 By combining Arabic, Greek, Latin, and Native American syllables, Alcona translates to “The Fine/Excellent Plain” or “The Woodland Opening”.
 However, other sources we’ve found state that ‘Alcona’ is the Chippewa word for “The Favored Land”.

-The story told by early settlers goes like this- One winter in the mid-1800’s, a fisherman was crossing the bay when he happened across an Indian maiden fishing on the ice.
-Frightened by the white man, she ran off across the bay back to the Indian camp on Partridge Point, and so he named the bay “Squaw Bay”.
-The indian woman was supposedly recognized as the daughter of Chief Mich-E-Ke-Wis.
-There is also another story about a lumberman who saw an Indian woman gathering wild rice on the bay.
+The story told by early settlers goes like this- One winter in the mid-1800s, a fisherman was crossing the bay when he happened across a Native American maiden fishing on the ice.
+Frightened by the white man, she ran off across the bay back to the camp on Partridge Point, and so he named the bay “Squaw Bay”.
+The woman was supposedly recognized as the daughter of Chief Mich-E-Ke-Wis.
+There is also another story about a lumberman who saw a Native American woman gathering wild rice on the bay.

 No, this river is not named after the Devil himself, but rather for the conditions it left the mail carriers with.
 The mail carriers back in the days of the early settlements would go from north to south along the river with dog teams, carrying much-anticipated mail to the settlers in each area.
 During the spring and fall the shores along the river were difficult to get through due to the swampy conditions, and thus the French mail carriers named this river “Reviere Au Diable”, aka Devils River.
 The name stuck and we still call it Devils River to this day.